 Because you’re willing to keep your money in a CD for a set period of time, you usually end up with a higher rate with a CD than a savings account.
-In fact, you might have a rate that is up to 10 basis points higher on a 6-month CD than on a savings account.

-On the other hand, a money market account is much more accessible than a 6-month CD.
+On the other hand, a money market account is much more accessible than a six-month CD.
 You might even be able to use a debit card to access the funds in the money market account — something you can’t do with a CD.

 Better yields are generally available on CDs with longer maturities.
 So, if you’re willing to lock up your money for a year — or even up to five years — you could receive a better rate.

-However, the advantage of a 6-month CD is that you know you’ll be able to access the money in a shorter time frame.
+However, the advantage of a six-month CD is that you know you’ll be able to access the money in a shorter time frame.
 Because a CD typically comes with an early withdrawal penalty, you have to be willing to keep your money in the CD until the end of the term or lose out on some of the interest earnings.

-You can also make use of a 6-month CD in an emergency fund ladder.
+You can also make use of a six-month CD in an emergency fund ladder.
 By setting up a CD ladder that includes shorter-term CDs, it’s possible to take advantage of slightly higher yields while knowing that a portion of your money will be available for unexpected expenses in the near future.

 Annual percentage yield, or APY, includes the effect of compounding.
 It’s the interest earned on your initial deposit in addition to the interest earned on top of other interest earnings.